ketemartinsrufino/text-highlighter/planning.md

-- Create highlighter component
+- [x] Create highlighter component
-- Create highlighter filter component
+- [x] Create highlighter filter component
+  - Filter is sorting by highlight action order
-- Uses contextApi or hooks
+- [x] Uses contextApi or hooks
 - Configure lint/prettier

+issues
+- if click 2x and select all text, a exception is thrown.